Doppler617492/arrivals-backend/README.md

 - 405 on PATCH/POST/DELETE: make sure you’re hitting the WS‑capable backend on 8081 started by this compose.
 Check `docker compose ps` and restart with `--build`.
 - WebSocket “bad response”: ensure the backend is started with the Gevent WebSocket worker (this compose does that).
 - Data missing after restart: don’t worry — with bind‑mounts, DB and uploads persist.
 If you were using another compose earlier, confirm you’re now running this one.
+- Need to flush cached lookups quickly?
+Call `POST /api/admin/cache/clear` with an admin/API token.
+- Background jobs such as the demo bulk email endpoint return a `task_id`.
+Poll `GET /api/tasks/<task_id>` to track progress.